osism/documentation/source/preparations.rst

 * You may have to set the nameservers in ``/etc/resolv.conf``.
 Temporarily remove the ``127.0.0.53`` entry.

 * At the beginning it is sufficient to be able to reach the system via SSH.
 The network configuration is rolled out during the bootstrap.
-Therefore a manual configuration is sufficient.
+Therefore a manual configuration is sufficient and recommended.

 Seed node
 =========